kuba-kowalczyk-allegro/kudo-space/.ai/prd.md

   - All submitted kudos are visible on the board.
   - Kudos are displayed in reverse chronological order (newest first).
   - Each kudo on the board displays the recipient's name, the sender's name, and the message.
+  - Board is available only for authenticated users.

 ### US-003: Create a Kudo